The Google Docs form must be submitted by 4:00 pm PST, Thursday, July 20th, 2023. ** The application is now closed.

 How to apply

 Applications can be made on-line only.
 Students should review the application in advance and gather the information needed.
 This will include, for example: the total number of units completed, overall gpa, a list of all courses completed for the major, including grades, major gpa, any non-Political Science courses relevant to your thesis topic that you have already taken, and a two-page statement describing your honors thesis proposal.
-Guidelines for writing the statement are available online and in hardcopy at the Undergraduate Office, 296 Barrows Hall.
+Guidelines for writing the statement are available online and in hardcopy at the Undergraduate Office, 296 Social Sciences Building.

 For informational purposes i.e., organization, check out these research proposal samples from previous years.
 These are NOT meant as templates.
 Your proposal should not exceed two pages (double spaced, typed).
 Edit as needed.
 Sample #1 - Sample #2 - Sample #3 - Sample #4 - Sample #5

 The quality of your proposal represents a critical component, and the strength of an application will be based on how well thought out the honors proposal is.
 Please read the proposal guidelines carefully.